jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

 paragraphSection:
   body: "<p><strong>The General Dentist is trained to prevent, diagnose and treat
-    common problems of the general public</strong>.If you require a ROUTINE CHECK or basic dentistry such as caries removal,cleaning,prophylaxis or oral prosthesis without aesthetic,functional orperiodontal compromise,a general practice professional can provide anexcellent service.However,because the different areas of Dentistry havebecome increasingly complex and highly technified,<strong>there are numerous cases that require the intervention of professionalswith long and intensive training called Specialists</strong>.These individuals are particularly trained to execute advanced techniquesand procedures providing highly predictable and often surprising results forpatients.</p><p><strong>A good general dentist is responsible for performing the triage and primarydiagnosis of the patient</strong>,solving hygiene problems and CARIES RESTORATION that may be presented andrefer,if necessary,to the most indicated Specialist.It is important toclarify that<strong>a!0 Specialist must have completed fourth level or Postgraduate studies</strong>at a recognized national or foreign University,with an academic curriculumthat covers the teaching hours required by the different scientific societiesof the country.</p><p><strong>The generalist must have solid knowledge of oral pathology,radiology,periodontics and</strong><strong>gnatology</strong>to be able to detect the presence of lesions ordiseases in the tongue,gums,soft tissues and temporomandibular joints.Hemust also be a!0 expert in ADHESIVE DENTISTRY,since<strong>he is usually the one who does the cavitary preparations necessary for thetreatment of dental caries</strong>,applying conservative designs and trying to preserve pulp vitality at alltimes,to finally;return to the organ its usual anatomy and functionalitythrough the dental restoration process.He must therefore know and handle thedifferent adhesive systems based on the acid etching technique,the multiplerestorative materials based on dental composites and the most basic anduniversal principles of occlusion and masticatory function.</p> \n"
+    common problems of the general public</strong>.If you require a ROUTINE CHECK or basic dentistry such as caries removal, cleaning, prophylaxis or oral prosthesis without aesthetic,functional orperiodontal compromise, a general practice professional can provide an excellent service.
+However, because the different areas of Dentistry have become increasingly complex and highly technified,<strong>there are numerous cases that require the intervention of professionals with long and intensive training called Specialists</strong>.These individuals are particularly trained to execute advanced techniques and procedures providing highly predictable and often surprising results for patients.</p><p><strong>A good general dentist is responsible for performing the triage and primary diagnosis of the patient</strong>, solving hygiene problems and CARIES RESTORATION that may be presented and refer, if necessary, to the most indicated Specialist.
+It is important to clarify that<strong>a!0 Specialist must have completed fourth level or Postgraduate studies</strong>at a recognized national or foreign University, with an academic curriculum that covers the teaching hours required by the different scientific societies of the country.</p><p><strong>The generalist must have solid knowledge of oral pathology, radiology, periodontics and</strong><strong>gnatology</strong>to be able to detect the presence of lesions or diseases in the tongue, gums, soft tissues and temporomandibular joints.
+He must also be an expert in ADHESIVE DENTISTRY, since<strong>he is usually the one who does the cavitary preparations necessary for the treatment of dental caries</strong>, applying conservative designs and trying to preserve pulp vitality at all times, to finally; return to the organ its usual anatomy and functionality through the dental restoration process.
+He must therefore know and handle the different adhesive systems based on the acid etching technique, the multiple restorative materials based on dental composites and the most basic and universal principles of occlusion and masticatory function.</p> \n"
   image: "/img/aside-general-dentistry.jpg"
 quote:
   title: ''